Romios Gold Resources (CVE:RG) Trading Down 25% – What’s Next?

-Shares of Romios Gold Resources Inc. (CVE:RG – Get Free Report) traded down 25% during trading on Tuesday .
+Romios Gold Resources Inc. (CVE:RG – Get Free Report)’s share price fell 25% during trading on Tuesday .
 The stock traded as low as C$0.02 and last traded at C$0.02.
-130,500 shares were traded during mid-day trading, a decline of 25% from the average session volume of 173,390 shares.
+130,500 shares traded hands during mid-day trading, a decline of 25% from the average session volume of 173,390 shares.
 The stock had previously closed at C$0.02.

 Romios Gold Resources Price Performance